 Rural Roots is a community of people who enjoy growing in a sustainable fashion.
-Our mission is to help you succeed at your farm or ranch while making your land and your life better.
+Our mission is to help you succeed at your farm, ranch or your urban space while making your land and your life better.
 We want to help you; whether you want to start a CSA, develop a value-added product or teach your kids about pollinator habitat.
+To reach more people we host a monthly Speaker's Series and have been putting our presentations up on our YouTube channel.
+We are also involved with the Pollinator Summit and hosted the Fruit and Vegetable section of the Latah County Fair.

 Right now we have no staff but are a dedicated group of people who want the Rural Roots community to thrive.
 If you would be interested in helping with our efforts or joining the Rural Roots community please let us know below!